 Numerous efforts to prevent or decrease the spread of the virus were placed in all district schools as early as February 2020.
 The nursing staff continuously observes and monitors the health of all students.
 Nurses were also instructed to remain diligent in terms of sending home students who showed signs of illness, in addition to communicating with families.
 This will be the same for the 2021-22 school year.

 Custodial staff in every building also continue to ensure facilities are clean and all frequently-touched surfaces are sanitized on a daily basis.
 This is during active school days, during the state-ordered school closure and in the summer when buildings are open, but school is not in session.
 Learn more about sanitation efforts in the district's Q&A: What are current sanitation plans for district buildings and grounds?

-Administrators guarantee that all decisions are made -- and will continue to be made -- with the best interest of students in mind in consultation with the Center for Disease Control and Prevention and the PA Departments of Health and Education, and can assure the public that our first priority is to maintain the safety and wellbeing of all students and staff.
+Administrators guarantee that all decisions are made -- and will continue to be made -- with the best interest of students in mind in accordance with state mandates, and consultation with the Center for Disease Control and Prevention and the PA Departments of Health and Education, and can assure the public that the district's first priority is to maintain the safety and wellbeing of all students and staff.

 *Photo provided by CDC

 The district encourages the practice of good habits, including:

 - Wash hands regularly, especially after using the restroom and before preparing or consuming food.
 Wash for 20 seconds, using soap and hot water.
 Be sure to also wash fingertips.

 - Avoid coughing or sneezing into hands or in the air.
 Always try to cough or sneeze into a tissue, and then throw the tissue away.
 If a tissue is not available, cough or sneeze into your arm.